gstamatakis/transfer_learning/README.md

 You need to set the dataset path and the output paths for a few different things (labels,graph,summaries...)
 Simply replace the "E:\tf_proj1" part in every arg with the desired path in your FS.

+Steps are the number of full passes that will be performed, one step means that one batch will be passed exactly once.

 #Dataset
 Flowers dataset can be found here: